parttimenerd/dsharpy/README.rst

 ----
 - using the passed epsilon and delta values to compute the amc_epsilon, the amc_delta and the number of iterations
 - larger test cases
+- preprocessing
+- faster algorithm (more heuristics, …)